deadlocker8/SportTracker/README.md

 ### FIT tracks
 SportTracker also supports .fit files in addition to gpx.
 Those files will be stored in the `data` folder as well.
-During upload of a .fit file for a track or planned tour, a gpx file is automatically generated from the .fit file.
+During upload of a .fit file for a workout or planned tour, a gpx file is automatically generated from the .fit file.

 __NOTE__: The converted gpx file will only contain basic data like latitude, longitude, timestamps and altitude information.